 About

-Living with chronic health issues enables me to see the world differently.
 I forge wild new connections between people and ideas, always pushing for more equitable and collaborative way of being in the world.
-As a highly sensitive person (HSP), I am able to encourage and energise people to explore these wild new connections with me.
+I am able to encourage and energise people to explore these wild new connections with me.

 Reach out to me at info@vanessabartlett.com.
 Or join my mailing list to receive my newsletter three times a year.